Kilkeel

 Kilkeel is a small town and civil parish on the Irish Sea coast of County Down, Northern Ireland.
 It is the main fishing port on the Down coast, and its harbour is home to the largest fishing fleet in Northern Ireland.
 It had a population of 6,633 people at the 2021 census.
 The town contains the ruins of a 14th-century church and fort, winding streets and terraced shops.
 It lies just south of the Mourne Mountains, in the historic barony of Mourne, and is the southernmost town in Northern Ireland.

 Geography

-Kilkeel town sits on a plain south of the Mourne Mountains, west of where the Kilkeel River flows south into the North Channel.
-The town is centred in the townland of Magheramurphy (from Irish Machaire Mhurchaidh 'Murphy's plain'), and extends into the neighbouring townlands of:
+Kilkeel town sits on a plain south of the Mourne Mountains, where the Kilkeel River flows south into the Irish Sea.
+It is in the barony of Mourne and the parish of Kilkeel.
+The town includes the townlands of: